 The Institutes of the Max Planck Society are independent and autonomous in the selection and conduct of their research pursuits.
 Each institute has its own, internally managed, budget, which is supplemented by third-party funds through competitive research grants and collaborations.

-The Department of Collective Behavior at the Max Planck Institute of Animal Behavior has three research groups (led by Iain Couzin, Damien Farine and Alex Jordan, respectively).
+The Department of Collective Behavior at the Max Planck Institute of Animal Behavior has three research groups (led by Iain Couzin, Damien Farine respectively).
 If it’s collective, and a great system for asking questions, then it is of interest to us!

 About the University of Konstanz